Joel D. Trinity, PhD

 Salt Lake City, UT 84148

-Dr. Trinity is an Assistant Professor in the Department of Internal Medicine and Adjunct Assistant Professor in the Department of Nutrition and Integrative Physiology.
+Dr. Trinity is an Associate Professor in the Department of Internal Medicine and Adjunct Assistant Professor in the Department of Nutrition and Integrative Physiology.
 Dr. Trinity joined the UVRL in 2009 after completing his doctoral training at The University of Texas at Austin.
 Utilizing an integrative approach that combines in-vivo and in-vitro techniques Dr. Trinity's research examines the on the impact of age and disease, specifically hypertension, on vascular function and blood flow regulation.

 Research StatementCurrent research interests include an integrative approach to the study of aging and cardiovascular function in health and disease.
 I am specifically focused on the complex interactions of neural control, oxidative stress, and vascular function in diseased populations including chronic obstructive pulmonary disease (COPD), heart failure, and hypertension.
 My graduate training focused on human performance and my dissertation work used a systematic approach to study whole body physiology focusing on peripheral and central cardiovascular performance during submaximal and maximal exercise.
 This research included studies investigating the independent and combined effects of core temperature and skin temperature on cardiovascular performance during exercise.
 Other interests include how the body balances peripheral (skin and muscle) and central (heart) hemodynamics during intense exercise, primarily during fatigue.
 Previous research has focused on physiological adaptations to tapering in highly trained swimmers.